fricciardi/datetime2/docs/index.rst

    28

-The relation between time objects can be either implicit, i.e. depending on implementation (in which case a time object *normally* represents the local time), or explicit, which means that the objects know how they relate to each other.
+The relation between time objects can be either implicit, i.e. depending on implementation, or explicit, which means that the objects know how they relate to each other.
 Then standard way for the latter is with UTC.
 An object of the first kind is said to be *naive*, of the second kind is called *aware* (like in :ref:`datetime-naive-aware` of the :mod:`datetime2` module).
 For aware objects a second value is used in the constructor to indicate the distance from UTC.

 Many representations of the time of day of this module are aware by definition, so in those cases the UTC offset must not be given.
 E.g., the